haiwera-silk-cd/magento-devdocs/guides/v2.2/extension-dev-guide/indexer-batch.md

 ## Indexer Table Switching

 Magento optimizes certain indexer processes to prevent deadlocks and wait locks caused by read/write collisions on the same table.
 In these cases, Magento uses separate tables for performing read operations and reindexing.
-As a result of this table switching process, customers are not impacted when you run a full reindex.
-For example, when `catalog_product_price` is reindexing, customers won't be slowed down as they navigate on Categories pages, search products, or user layer navigation filters with price filters.
+As a result of this table switching process, customers are not impacted when you run a full reindex. 例如， when `catalog_product_price` is reindexing, customers won't be slowed down as they navigate on Categories pages, search products, or user layer navigation filters with price filters.

 Magento uses the following tables to support table switching.